VRVS33333/VinayakRevisanker_Portfolio_zuk198/starter-analysis-exercise/README.md

 The full template can be found [here](https://github.com/ahgroup/dataanalysis-template).

 Note that is is generally NOT a good idea to have something like an analysis project inside a bigger project, such as a portfolio website.
 We are doing this here for simplicity.
 But in general, it would make more sense for this folder and subfolders to be its own R Project and GitHub repository.

+Description of Data and Data Source:
+  New data includes Shoe sizes in ft and Eye color with additonal anomalies (red, yellow, black, and orange.)